 Under Plaintiff's articulation of the single-subject requirement, inclusion of a tax in this Initiative would be a single-subject violation because changing the process for how officeholders are chosen is not functionally related and germane to a tax increase, as each could stand alone and involve distinct policy choices.
-See Meyer, 456 P.3d at 499 ("Unlike the Croft sponsors' juxtaposing oil industry taxation, campaign finance, and Permanent Fund Dividend payments into one 'clean of any other financial considerations."
+See Meyer, 456 P.3d at 499 ("Unlike the Croft sponsors' juxtaposing oil industry taxation, campaign finance, and Permanent Fund Dividend payments into one 'clean elections' initiative, this initiative's provisions are properly classified under 'election reform' as a matter of both logic and common sense."" (footnote omitted)).
+Plaintiff's inconsistencies are apparent.

+of any other financial considerations."
 Herbst Gaming Inc. v.
 Heller, 122 Nev.
 877, 890, 141 P.3d 1224, 1233 (2006) (emphasis added).

 By comparing the cases that Plaintiff relies upon, it is apparent that this Initiative does not trigger Article 19, Section 6.
 In Rogers, the Court evaluated an initiative that sought to raise funds as well as impose a threshold funding level for Nevada's public elementary and secondary schools.
 117 Nev. at 171-76, 18 P.3d at 1035-1038.
 Thus, the Rogers Court reasoned, "[e]ven if the Legislature has a perpetual duty to fund education, because of its traditional role in funding education and its promise to pay any needed portion of the basic support guarantees, the Legislature is not required to continue funding education at any particular level.
 A necessary appropriation or expenditure in any set amount or percentage is a new requirement that otherwise does not exist."
 Id. at 176, 18 P.3d at 1038 (emphasis in original).
-Concluding that the initiative was "a new requirement" that invaded the Legislature's traditional "broad discretion in determining education funding" and the corresponding proposed tax within the initiative fell "far short of" maintaining a balanced budget, the Supreme Court found that the initiative thus violated Article 19, Section 6.
-Id. at 177, 18 P.3d at 1039.
+Concluding that the initiative was "a new requirement" that invaded the Legislature's traditional "broad discretion in determining education funding" and the corresponding proposed tax within the initiative fell "far short of" maintaining a balanced budget, the Supreme Court found that the initiative thus violated Article 19, Section 6. ld. at 177, 18 P.3d at 1039.